syednuman42/Syed-Numan-Portfolio/README.md

 ![](https://github.com/syednuman42/Syed-Numan-Portfolio/blob/main/Project%202/images/conf%20matrix%20svm.png?raw=true)

 ### Conclusion: Since all the methods are performing kind of similar.
 This might be the best possible outcome for this task.
-In addition to this, we could do some feature engineering and a grid search to improve the model.
+In addition to this, we could do some feature engineering or a grid search to improve the model.